 Forget the spectators.
 Tokyo Olympics.

-When the 1984 Olympics were held in Los Angeles, I was living within a reasonable walk of UCLA.
+The 1984 Olympics were held in Los Angeles, I lived within a reasonable walk of UCLA.
 The dorms were loaded with athletes.
 Those are the same dorms that have been emptied to protect the thousands of college undergraduate students.

 No. The Tokyo Summer Olympics (held in Tokyo) can not be held there with no spectators.

-A number of sporting leagues are either staring up again or looking to do so, almost all without audiences at the stadiums in question.
-Obviously, as time goes by, that situation may change, but it’s how things are at the moment.
+Several sporting leagues are either starting up again or looking to do so, almost all without audiences at the stadiums in question.
+As time goes by, that situation may change, but it’s how things are now.

-Even if nothing else, I suspect the Tokyo Games will be a bit quieter than a few other recent ones.
+I suspect the Tokyo Games will be a bit quieter than a few other recent ones, even if nothing else.
 There’ll almost inevitably be a decent number of people who would otherwise attend but are still concerned about this virus.

-Japan’s Prime Minister admits could be impossible to hold Tokyo Olympics
+Japan’s Prime Minister could be impossible to hold the Tokyo Olympics

 - The Olympic Games have already been postponed by a year until July 2021

-- Japan’s prime minister says corona virus must be ‘contained’ for it to go-ahead
+- Japan’s prime minister says the coronavirus must be ‘contained’ for it to go-ahead

 - Shinzo Abe insists the world needs to show it has won the battle with the disease